Major professional sports leagues in the United States and Canada: High player salaries

 The average annual salary for players in the four major leagues is about US$2.9 million in 2008, although player salaries can range from $500,000 for backup players to as much as $40 million (up to around $60 mil in the NFL and the NBA by 2021, not counting endorsements and sponsorship deals) for superstars.

 NFL, MLB, and NBA have the biggest and longest contracts in the history of professional sports.

 NBA players have the highest average player salaries of the four leagues; however, their teams also have the smallest rosters.

 The NFL has the highest average team payroll.
 However, 55-player NFL rosters are far larger than the other three leagues'.
 Many players on NFL rosters see little actual game play, and teams play far fewer games, making their players on average the lowest paid of the Big Four leagues.
 After a brief lockout during the 2011 off-season, league owners and the players' union signed a new collective bargaining agreement that imposed a hard salary cap of $120 million in the 2011 season, but temporarily suspended the salary floor, which returned in the 2013 season at 89% of the cap.

 MLB is now alone among the major leagues in that it lacks any form of a salary cap and has enacted only modest forms of revenue sharing and luxury taxes.
 Compared to the other leagues, there is a far greater disparity between MLB payrolls.
 The New York Yankees had the highest payroll of any American sports team in 2006 when they paid $194 million in players' salaries – nearly twice the NFL salary cap and nearly thirteen times the payroll of the Florida Marlins who spent about $15 million (significantly less than the mandatory minimum team payrolls in the NFL and NHL).
+In 2025, the average payrolls of the five highest-spending teams, compared to the average of the five lowest-spending teams, reached a multiple of 4.8 — the highest since at least 1985.
+In that same season, the Los Angeles Dodgers spent $515 million on player payroll, including a record luxury tax payment of $169 million — more than the combined payroll of the six lowest-spending teams.
+Of the 29 other MLB teams, 16 spent less on player payroll than the Dodgers paid in tax.